kdegeek/nextcloud-door-estimator/README.md

 A comprehensive door and hardware estimating application for NextCloud that modernizes Excel-based workflows with a professional web interface.

+---

+**Note:** The frontend was migrated from React to Vue 3.
+See [MIGRATION.md](MIGRATION.md) for a detailed summary of the migration process, key changes, and future maintenance recommendations.

+---

 ## 🚀 Features

 - **Modern Web Interface**: Responsive design that works on desktop, tablet, and mobile